j2eeexpert2015/DebuggingTutorial/README.md

 # EclipseDebugging
 Keynotes for a quick recap.

+## Debug Shell
+Write a piece of code in debug shell (Window->Show View->Debug Shell
+Select the written code-> Execute Selected Text will be enabled to execute it.
+Also display the result will be enabled to check the result.
 ## Detail Formatter
 This is used to view the objects while inspecting with explicit values and not object references.
 In the example for DebugPersonDetailsIteration.java